org-formation/org-formation-cli/README.md

 Obviously: having a task file will do both `update` and `update-stacks` in the right sequence and you're done!

 If you removed and account and want to re-add it:
 Just add it back to the organization.yml.
-Make sure you run `update` and `update-stacks` (or `perform-tasks`) and your account will particapate in all bindings and the stacks will be re-deployed to the account.
+Make sure you run `update` and `update-stacks` (or `perform-tasks`) and your account will participate in all bindings and the stacks will be re-deployed to the account.

 As long as the account was not deleted in full `org-formation` will identify it by the `RootEmail` (or `AccountId`) attribute in the organization.yml